Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Discussion

 For 4U $1630-47$, an absorption feature around $\sim 7$ keV is observed, suggesting the presence of strong disc winds in the HSS ($F_{\rm ratio}\sim 52$ and $cov_{\rm frac}\sim 5\%$) spectra (see \S4.2).
 Accordingly, a disc-dominated accretion configuration along with a weak corona, accompanied by strong disc winds with varying opening angles (see also \citealt[]{Nitindala-etal2025}), is likely favored for this source (see Fig. \ref{fig:config}b).
 However, a relatively strong corona ($cov_{\rm frac}\sim 38\%$) may be present in the SPL state as compared to the HSS (see Fig. \ref{fig:config}b).

 For GX $339-4$, a low PD ($\sim 1.2\%$) is observed within $3-8$ keV energy range during SIMS ($cov_{\rm frac} \sim 34\%$ and $F_{\rm ratio} \sim 2.4$), while null-detection of PD is seen in the HSS (Table \ref{tab:en-pol}).
 This possibly associates the polarization signature of the source with Comptonized emission.
 We notice $\rm PD < \rm MDP_{99}\%$ in the entire {\it IXPE} energy range of $2-8$ keV during SIMS, which possibly resulted from the depolarization of the overall radiation by unpolarized and/or oppositely polarized (as compared to corona) disc emission \citep{Ingram-etal2024} at lower energies ($2-3$ keV).
 The polarization angle of GX $339-4$ aligns with the direction of the discrete radio jet knot \citep{Mastroserio-etal2024}.
 These findings predict the GX $339-4$ configuration comprising a radially extended weak compact corona coexisting with a strong disc ($F_{\rm ratio}\sim 2.4$, $\Gamma_{\rm th}\sim 2$), as illustrated in Fig. \ref{fig:config}c.
 Moreover, a type-B QPO (see Fig. \ref{fig:spec_temp}e) observed in this source could be explained from this configuration using an analogous argument presented above for Fig. \ref{fig:config}a (see also \citealt[]{Nandi-etal2012, Aneesha-etal2024}).
+Notably, the SIMS of Swift J$1727.8-1613$ also corresponds to the configuration shown in Fig. \ref{fig:config}c.